Preventing Home Closing Delays & How To Close On Time

 - If there is a delay, it is important to remain calm

-- Loan officer understands the stress the buyer experiences when a delay occurs
+- The loan officer understands the stress the buyer experiences when a delay occurs

 - Will work hard to move along anything within their power to get this taken care of